hidori/lifegame/README.md

+# lifegame

-# Conway's Game of Life
+Conway's Game of Life